 The assignee may also want to ask for warranties from the assignor.
 These will force the assignor to disclose more information about the rights being assigned, such as whether any third parties have been granted any licences to use any of the rights.
 The assignee may use the information to adjust the price.
 If the assignor doesn’t disclose relevant information against the warranties then the warranties will provide the assignee with financial compensation if a warranty is breached (damages for breach of warranty generally being calculated on a contractual basis).

-DISCLAIMER: This document may not be suitable for your circumstances and we recommend you seek legal advice before using it.
-Jonathan Lea Limited does not take any responsibility for any events that arise as a result of your use of this document.
+DISCLAIMER: These documents may not be suitable for your circumstances and if possible we recommend you seek legal advice before using them.
+Jonathan Lea Limited does not take any responsibility for any events that arise as a result of your use of these documents.